petershin/liferay-learn/docs/courses/latest/en/web-site-manager/site-templates/creating-the-master-page-template.md

 1. Change the Dialect Button's text to `Subscribe`.

-Now, it's time to organize the bottom grid.
+Now, it's time to organize the bottom grid:

 1. First, change the Dialect Button's texts to `Privacy Policy`, `Terms of Use`, and `Site Map`.